laravel/docs/homestead.md

 If you change the `sites` property after provisioning the Homestead box, you should re-run `vagrant reload --provision`  to update the Nginx configuration on the virtual machine.

-> {note} Remember that while Homestead scripts are built as idempotent as possible, if you are experiencing issues while provisioning you should destroy the machine via `vagrant destroy && vagrant up` to rebuild from a known good state.
+> {note} Homestead scripts are built to be as idempotent as possible.
+However, if you are experiencing issues while provisioning you should destroy and rebuild the machine via `vagrant destroy && vagrant up`.

 <a name="hostname-resolution"></a>
 #### Hostname Resolution